cogsci13/cogsci13.github.io/_posts/2019-12-22-Similary-driven-Brain.markdown

 To achieve this dynamic process in a neuron, a neuron should monitor itself.
 In other words, self-monitoring process is needed.
 Thus, I guess that there is a self-loop in a neuron, which is activated or deactivated by itself.
 This is another point to note when modeling ANN.
 Equivalence Network
 While implementing a distributed representation, a similarity between inputs is considerable.
 Thus, how to implement similarity on a network is crucial issue.
 In mathematics, equivalence on a set is defined as the following conditions.
-- Transitivity:ifA~B,andB~C,thenA~C
+- Transitivity: if A~B,and B~C,then A~C
-- Symmetry:ifA~B,thenB~A
+- Symmetry: if A~B,then B~A
 - Reflexivity: A ~ A

-In above relation, “A ~ B” means that A is equivalent to B. I suppose that this relationship can be applied to neuronal connections.
+In above relation, “A~B” means that A is equivalent to B. I suppose that this relationship can be applied to neuronal connections.
 Assume that neuronal circuit finds a similarity among inputs.
 If some inputs activate similar neurons, then they’ll have close relationship.
 For example, in case of pattern recognition, if two input images are similar, they will activate similar neurons.
 Thus, if we apply equality on a set to neuronal circuit, the following rules are obtained.
 - Transitivity: if A and B neurons are related and B and C neurons are related, then A and C neurons are also related.
 - Symmetry: if A is dependent on B, then B is also dependent on A.
 - Reflexivity: if A is dependent on itself.